wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 The [oscillator stacking](#oscillator-stacking) section has more details and sound samples of combining the oscillators together.

-Finally, there is a knob to enable chorusing and a button to enable hard sync:
+Finally, there is a knob to enable chorusing, and a button to enable hard sync:

 ![Chorusing knob and hard sync button](images/chorusing_hard_sync.png)

-The [chorusing](#chorusing) section goes into more detail and has some sound samples, and the [hard sync](#hard-sync) section shows how hard sync affects the second oscillator.
+The [chorusing](#chorusing) section goes into more detail and has some sound samples.
+The [hard sync](#hard-sync) section shows how hard sync affects the second oscillator.

 Finally, here's a cheatsheet if you'd like to have a quick reference:

 ![Module with labels for inputs and outputs](images/gemini-labeled.png)

 ## Tuning